mnny1/BachelorThesis/README.md

 ```

 ## Run the Code
+1. Clone this repository

-1. Install requirements
+2. Install requirements
-2. Make sure that PyTorch is compatible with detectron2.
+3. Make sure that PyTorch is compatible with detectron2.
 If version error occurs refer to this [github issue](https://github.com/vllm-project/vllm/issues/1453)
+4. add data folder to root directory

 ### To reproduce the results on the test set
 1. run `cam_model/run_test_cam.py` to generate weighted F1, IoU, Class Activation Maps (CAMs) and segmentation masks with the pretrained ResNet-18 used in the thesis.